rdupplaw/rdupplaw/README.md

 This book doesn't tell you how to take poorly-written code and transform it into clear, maintainable, idiomatic software.
 In fact, many of the techniques result in worse code in terms of readability.
 This book is about taking the first, tiny step towards better code by making it testable.
 After that, it's up to you to improve the design, with your new tests as guard rails.
 For that, I would recommend Martin Fowler's Refactoring.

-### Refactoring: Improving the Design of Existing Code
+### Refactoring: Improving the Design of Existing Code, 2nd Edition

 This book explains the underlying principles of refactoring and contains a detailed catalogue of the most common and important refactorings, including tutorials for most of them.
 Fowler does a great job of explaining the importance of refactoring, as well as demonstrating refactorings in practical examples.
 This is probably my favourite book on programming so far, due to all the nuggets of practical wisdom contained.